 Problems with fat absorption: When bile can't move around the way it should, it can be hard for your body to absorb fat.
 You might not get enough of vitamins A, D, E, and K -- the ones that dissolve in fat.
 You might also have loose, greasy bowel movements because of fat buildup in your stool.
 Your doctor might suggest you take these vitamins as replacement therapy.

 Liver cancer: The damage that comes with cholangitis could make you more likely to get it.
 Treatments work best if you find tumors early, so your doctor will check for signs of liver cancer every 6-12 months.
-She might use blood tests, ultrasound, or both.
+They might use blood tests, ultrasound, or both.

 Other diseases: You also may be more likely to get conditions related to your immune system, like thyroid problems, limited scleroderma (CREST syndrome), Sjogren’s syndrome, and rheumatoid arthritis.